 Final Thoughts: Is a Nevis Trust Right for You?

-If you want to protect your assets from legal risk, avoid probate, and keep wealth private, a Nevis trust is one of the most powerful tools available.
-The structure, the legal protections, and the tax-neutral benefits all combine to give you security for decades to come.
+If you want to protect your wealth from lawsuits, avoid probating your estate, and maintain privacy over your wealth, then a Nevis trust is one of the greatest tools available.
+The combination of your Nevis trust’s structure, the protection provided by law, and the absence of taxes on your trust provides peace of mind for decades to come.